Ni-Ar/colabfold_crg/README.md

 What's the *longest* protein structure I can predict?

-- In my experience I predicted combined dimer complex of a combined sequence length of ~1700 aminoacids between the 2 proteins.
-I believe the biggest limiting factor is the MSA size.
+- In my experience I predicted a 4 proteins complex with a combined sequence length of 2328 aminoacids.
+(I believe the biggest limiting factor is the MSA size)

 Is this script limited to the CRG users?